GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 Outline of the Recipe System
 ============================
-The following is an outline of the Recipe System, it's command line interface, ``reduce``, and the system's relationship with instrument packages.
+The following is an outline of the Recipe System, its command line interface, ``reduce``, and the system's relationship with instrument packages.
 A brief description of each segment of :ref:`schematic` follows.